SergeShapovalov/rails-project-65/README.md

 2. Install necessary dependencies using `make setup`

 ## Running
-1. Start the project with `bin/rails s` command
+1. Start the project with `make run` command

 ## Build
 The build is deployed to: [link](https://callboard-zrzl.onrender.com/)